opeyemiorugun/conduit-realworld-example-app-docker/README.md

 ---

 ## 🔹 What I Did
-- **Dockerized the application**: created Dockerfiles for frontend, backend, and database.
+- **Dockerized the application**: created Dockerfiles for frontend, and backend.
 - **Multi-container setup**: instead of running everything in one container, I separated services into three connected containers without relying on Docker Compose.
 - **Database runtime script**: added a script to handle DB connection since Docker Compose wasn't used.
 - **Config fixes**: